How To Tell if a Mirena IUD Has Moved | Clear Signs Explained

 A displaced Mirena isn’t just uncomfortable—it carries risks that shouldn’t be ignored:

-• Reduced contraceptive effectiveness: If out of place, hormone release may not prevent pregnancy effectively.
+• Reduced contraceptive effectiveness: If out of place or expelled, Mirena may not prevent pregnancy effectively.

-• Uterine perforation: In rare cases, an IUD can puncture through uterine tissue causing severe pain and internal injury.
+• Uterine perforation: In rare cases, an IUD can puncture into or through uterine tissue, causing pain and possible internal injury.

 • Pain and discomfort: Ongoing irritation can affect quality of life and sexual health.